mkikets99/CAHBotDatabase/packs/en/crabadjuhumi/README.md

 | Why is Jon Stewart really retiring? | 1 |
 | Why so salty? | 1 |
 | Yo bro, you tried _?
 Shit's straight fire. | 1 |
 | You kids with your fancy degrees...
 They don't teach ya' nothin' 'bout _ in school. | 1 |
 | _: not only, like, super gross?
 But like, from a feminist standpoint?
 Totallyproblematic. | 1 |
 | _?
 Thanks Obama. | 1 |
 | "The time has come," the Walrus said, "To talk of many things: Of shoes, and ships, and sealing-wax.
 Of cabbages, and _." | 1 |
 | Although _ provided excellent results, the ethics committee has decided that the practice can no longer continue. | 1 |
 | Amazon Prime membership now includes _. | 1 |
-| Chilean Seabass: $29
-Caribbean Spiny Lobster: $38
+| Chilean Seabass: $29Caribbean Spiny Lobster: $38
 _: Market Price | 1 |
 | Citing demographics, Playboy has replaced nudity with _. | 1 |
 | Come with me on an adventure to the land of _. | 1 |